Understanding Macular Degeneration (MD)

 Drusen appearing as the yellow spots on the retina are the by-products of sick Retinal Pigment Epithelial cells (RPE)

-- Retinal pigment epithelial cells are the most outer layer of the macula
+- Retinal pigment epithelial cells are the outermost layer of the macula

 - When the RPE cells become ill they deposit locally generated cholesterol beneath the RPE cell layer (In Bruch’s membrane) before Drusen are formed

 - As MD progresses, cholesterol continues to accumulate, resulting in focal areas that are sufficiently thickened to be identified on the surface of the retina referred to as drusen.